openshift-evangelists/pseudo-vps-quickstart/README.md

 blog                             RUNNING   pid 885, uptime 0:00:03
 ```

 If you manage to make an error in the ``supervisord`` configuration, it will cause ``supervisord`` to abort and the pod will stop.
 If this occurs, scale down the deployment so there are no replicas, then use ``oc debug`` to run a debug instance and from the interactive shell, make any corrections to the configuration file necessary.
+Run the 'original command' down by ``oc debug`` to test your changes.
+Kill ``supervisord`` if all is good and exit the debug session.
+Then scale up the deployment again.

 ```
 $ oc scale dc/pseudo-vps --replicas 0